Dan Pallotta: Big Ride Across America

 In 1997, Pallotta TeamWorks produced the largest cross-country bike ride in American history for the American Lung Association.
 730 cyclists rode for six weeks from Seattle to Washington, D.C.

 AIDS Vaccine Rides

 In 1999, Pallotta made a personal guarantee in order to borrow $1.1 million to launch the AIDS Vaccine Rides which would provide unrestricted dollars for maverick research at the UCLA AIDS Institute, the Aaron Diamond center and the Emory Vaccine Center.
 In three years, the AIDS Vaccine Rides, conducted in Alaska, Montana, and across the Canada–US border from Montreal to Vermont, netted $8 million.
-The funds have allowed the UCLA AIDS Institute to leverage tens of millions of dollars in additional grants that have led to breakthroughs in potential microbial preventions for the transmission of HIV that would not have been possible without the unrestricted funding from the Vaccine Rides that launched the research.
+The funds have allowed the UCLA AIDS Institute to access tens of millions of dollars in additional grants that have led to breakthroughs in potential microbial preventions for the transmission of HIV.

 Harvard Business School case study

 In 2000, Harvard Business School did a case study on social enterprise on Pallotta's company, Pallotta TeamWorks, which continues to be taught.